scottjehl/picturefill/README.md

 	</picture>
 ```

 The `picture` element can contain any number of `source` elements.
 The above example likely contains more sources than you’ll need.
+Each `source` element accepts a `media` attribute, which tells the UA the most appropriate source file to load in the inner `img`.
+Both media types and queries can be used, like a native `media` attribute, but support for media _queries_ depends on the browser (unsupporting browsers fail silently).

 `source` selection is based on the first matching `media` attribute.
 You’ll want to present the larger options first when using `min-width` media queries, and last when using `max-width` media queries.

 Each `source` element must have a `srcset` attribute specifying one or more image paths. `source[srcset]` accepts a single image source to be served based entirely on the media query within the `media` attribute (`srcset="images/small.jpg"`), or a set of sources and resolution options (`srcset="images/small.png 0.5x, images/medium.png 1x, images/large.png 2x"`).

+_Though media queries are well supported in modern browsers, the `matchMedia` polyfill (included in the `/external` folder) is necessary for parsing media queries in `media` attributes in browser without native media query support._

-*resolution options*
+*Resolution options*

 ```html
 	<picture>